 - It's a process (see "more than 10 years" above)!
 The style of PBG that we have been and will be using is flexible and fluid, customizable to our congregation's established culture and future needs.
 While we expect to make great strides this fiscal year, we will take the time necessary to be sure Staff (including a new Minister!), Lay leadership, Volunteers and the Congregation understand and are comfortable with the changes before asking for Congregational approval of the revised Constitution in June 2022.

 What PBG isn't:

-- PBG is not a power grab by the Minister or elected leaders.
+PBG is not a power grab or an effort to micro-manage by the Minister or elected leaders.

 - The elected Board of Trustees will set strategy and provide direction for the Minister and Staff to carry out annual goals, but not without input from the congregation and collaborative discussion with the Minister and Staff to ensure mutual understanding.

 - While bringing valued expertise of his/her own, our settled Minister absolutely will need the assistance, experience, insight and skills of our own elected leaders and volunteers to successfully implement programming that the congregation, staff and lay leadership desire, discuss and approve.